sicueft/QuoteApp/README.md

 # README

+**v1.2.0**

+Styled the application with CSS and formatted for mobile first design.
+Used rich web typography.

 **v1.1.0**

 Added association between quotes and users, that is, quotes belong to a user.
 Users must sign in to add quotes.
 Also added a feedback form.